hapijs/hapi/docs/Reference.md

         - `'form'` - object value is encoded using the _x-www-form-urlencoded_ method.
         - `'iron'` - Encrypts and sign the value using [**iron**](https://github.com/hueniverse/iron).
     - `sign` - an object used to calculate an HMAC for cookie integrity validation.
 This does not provide privacy, only a mean to verify that the cookie value was generated by the server.
-Redundent when `'iron'` encoding is used.
+Redundant when `'iron'` encoding is used.
 Options are:
         - `integrity` - algorithm options.
 Defaults to [`require('iron').defaults.integrity`](https://github.com/hueniverse/iron#options).
         - `password` - password used for HMAC key generation.
     - `password` - password used for `'iron'` encoding.